doctrine/orientdb-odm/README.md

 All the known SQL command are implemented for the latest version of OrientDB, that means also ALTER CLASS/ALTER PROPERTY are included.

-Integration tests (the ones directly connecting to OrientDB) are almost finished, we only need to test:
+Integration tests (the ones directly connecting to OrientDB) are almost finished, we only need to refine them.

-* class creation
-* altering a class
-* class deletion
-* property creation
-* altering a property
-* property removal
-* UPDATE command

-The release of the query-builder is scheduled for middle June 2011.
+The release of the query-builder is scheduled for July/August 2011.

 ## Current status of the mapper